Woori Yallock

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Woori Yallock's income level is lower than average nationally according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Woori Yallock is $51,907 and the average income stands at $62,588, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
-Based on a Wage Price Index growth rate of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $56,189 (median) and $67,752 (average).
-Census data shows household, family, and personal incomes in Woori Yallock rank modestly, between the 37th and 39th percentiles.
-The predominant income bracket is $1,500 - 2,999, with 38.1% of locals (1,152 people) falling into this category, similar to the metropolitan region where it represents 32.8%.
-Housing affordability pressures are severe in Woori Yallock, with only 83.1% of income remaining, ranking at the 39th percentile.
+The suburb of Woori Yallock has a lower income level compared to national averages, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Woori Yallock is $51,907, with an average income of $62,588.
+These figures compare to those for Greater Melbourne, which are $57,688 and $75,164 respectively.
+Based on a Wage Price Index growth rate of 8.25% since the financial year 2023, estimated incomes as of September 2025 would be approximately $56,189 (median) and $67,752 (average).
+Census data indicates that household, family, and personal incomes in Woori Yallock rank modestly, between the 37th and 39th percentiles.
+Income brackets show that the predominant cohort consists of 38.1% of locals (1,152 people) earning between $1,500 and $2,999, which aligns with the metropolitan region where this cohort also represents 32.8%.
+Housing affordability pressures are severe in Woori Yallock, with only 83.1% of income remaining after expenses, ranking at the 39th percentile.

 Frequently Asked Questions - Income